boytchev/virtual-prosthetics/docs/api.md

 setAnimation( func, fps=30 )
 ```

 Function.
-Defines what custom function `func` is called `fps` times per second.
+Defines a callback function `func` to be called `fps` times per second.
-The function has two parameters:
-* `time` – elapsed time since the start of the library
-* `dTime` – elapsed time since the previous frame

 Higher `fps` produces smoother motion, but consumes more power.
 The maximal
-value for `fps` is controlled by the browser and is usually 60 or above.
+value for `fps` is controlled by the browser and is usually 60.

+The callback function has parameters `time` for the elapsed time since the
+start of the library; and `dTime` for the elapsed time since the previous frame.

 Example: